oasysgames/oasys-docs/docs/techdocs/2-technologies/2-verse-layer/2-1-wallet.md

 Since it's not active wallet and not used after running `verse factory contract`, you can store on safe wallet.
 You can use wallet in hard wallet that can support, EVM compatible chain.

-Also, Verse deposit on builder wallet can be done by other deligator, it doesn't have to be wallet provider is having full token for a building verse.
+Also, Verse deposit on builder wallet can be done by other Delegator, it doesn't have to be wallet provider is having full token for a building verse.

 ## **Sequencer Wallet**